 Overwatch Esports Leagues Explained

 Overwatch is an incredibly fun game in which you can fight exciting battles with up to five friends on many colorful maps.
-But it’s also a high-profile Esports title with hundreds of professional players who spend years and competing all day.
+But it’s also a high-profile Esports title with hundreds of professional players who spend years training and competing all day.
 It’s one thing to get a Play of the Game on a Friday night, but quite another to lift a trophy in front of thousands of roaring fans and win some handsome prize money.
 Here we introduce you to the three leagues that make up Overwatch in Esports.

 Overwatch Contenders